jzajpt/hiring-exercises/batting-averages/README.md

 * Use any of the major languages that can be run on OSX
 * The app can be client only or client-server split, up to you
 * Do not fork this repo, create a clean one for a solution
+* Feel free to ask for any clarification